<

 HTML Entity Encoder

 Encode and decode HTML entities.
-Escape special characters like , , &, and " for safe HTML.
+Escape or unescape special characters for safe HTML output.

 How to Use